Search efforts continue at petrol station blast site as three deaths confirmed

 “I would like to thank all the members of the emergency services, from across the North-West and Northern Ireland, who responded so quickly to the scene, and who are working throughout the night in extremely traumatic circumstances.”

-In a statement, Ireland’s police force, An Garda Siochana, said: “At this time, An Garda Siochana can confirm there has been three fatalities as a result of this serious incident.
+In a statement on Friday night, Ireland’s police force, An Garda Siochana, said: “At this time, An Garda Siochana can confirm there has been three fatalities as a result of this serious incident.

 “This continues to be an ongoing operation and An Garda Siochana are not in a position to provide further information on casualties at this time.”